krishgoel20/Registration-App/README.md

 + This screen is reached after successful registration and displays the user's registration details.

 ### 6. Navigation Container ('App.js')
-+ In the **App.js** file, create the main navigation structure using a Stack Navigator.
++ In the **App.js** file, create the main navigation structure using a **Stack Navigator**.
 + Specify the initial route to be the **Home** screen.
 + The **NavigationContainer** wraps the navigation stack, providing the overall navigation context for the app.

 ### 7. Database Integration ('Database.js')
 + Integrate MongoDB to store user registration data as follows :
     + **Set Up MongoDB** - Make sure to have a MongoDB server up and running.
-Either set up a local MongoDB server or use a cloud-based MongoDB service like MongoDB Atlas.
+Either set up a local MongoDB server or use a cloud-based MongoDB service like **MongoDB Atlas**.
-    + **Install a MongoDB library** - Install a library to connect to MongoDB from the React Native app
+    + **Install a MongoDB library** - Install a library to connect to MongoDB from the React Native app.
     + **Database connection** - Set up a database connection within the React Native app, including the React Native credentials.
     + **Define a schema** - Define a schema for user registration data.
 This schema should match the structure of the data to be stored in the database.
-A library like Mongoose or ObjectID can be used to define and work with schemas.
+A library like **Mongoose** or **ObjectID** can be used to define and work with schemas.
     + **Implement Database Operations** - Implement functions or methods to perform CRUD operations (Create, Read, Update, Delete) in the app :
         + **Create** - Insert user registration data into the database when a user registers.
-        + **Read** - Retrieve user data from the database to display on the Profile screen.
+        + **Read** - Retrieve user data from the database to display on the **Profile** screen.
-        + **Update** - To allow users to modify their registration data.
+        + **Update** - To allow users to modify their registration data, if needed.
         + **Delete** - To allow users to delete their registration data, if needed.
-    + **API Integration** - Modify the registration screen ('RegisterScreen.js') to interact with the database when a user registers.
+    + **API Integration** - Modify the Registration screen ('RegisterScreen.js') to interact with the database when a user registers.
 Make an API call to send user registration data to the database for storage.

 ### 8. Error Handling and Validation
-+ Ensure to implement proper error handling and validation for database operations and user inputs.
++ Implement proper error handling and validation for database operations and user inputs.
 + This enables better user experience and ensures data consistency.

 ### 9. Testing
 + Test the app to make sure the database integration and user registration processes work as expected.
-+ Tools like Postman or Insomnia can be used to test API endpoints.

 ### 10. Security
-+ Implement security measures to protect user data and the database.
 + Proper authentication and authorization mechanisms can be used to ensure that only authorized users can access and modify data.

 ### 11. Running the App
 + To run the app, use Expo's development server, which can be started with the **expo start** command.
-+ The Expo DevTools in the web browser provide a QR code, which can be scanned with the Expo Go app on a physical device.
++ The Expo DevTools in the web browser provide a QR code, which can be scanned with the **Expo Go** app on a physical device.
 + This loads the app on the device for further testing.
 + Alternatively, the app can be run on an emulator or simulator, as explained in the Expo DevTools.